Basic Education Compliance

 RCW 28A.150.203 defines a school day:

 'School day' means each day of the school year on which pupils enrolled in the common schools of a school district are engaged in academic and career and technical instruction planned by and under the direction of the school.

-Under either definition, full-day parent teacher conferences are not considered a school day toward the required 180 days because it is implicit in the statute that all pupils must be engaged in academic and career and technical instruction.
-A late start, early release, or half day for parent teacher conferences is considered a school day toward the required 180 days.
-Districts planning full day parent teacher conferences within a 180-day school year must apply for a waiver to be in compliance with the Basic Education Act.
+A full-day parent-teacher conference is not considered a school day toward the required 180 days because it is implicit in the statute that all pupils must be engaged in academic and career and technical instruction.
+A late start, early release, or half-day used for parent-teacher conferences is considered a school day toward the required 180 days.
+Districts planning full-day parent teacher conferences within a 180-day school year must apply for a waiver to be in compliance with the Basic Education Act.

 For questions or if your school district is out of compliance with any of the requirements, please contact: